shalinc/Cloud-Benchmarking/README.md

 1. goto the folder named "Cpu"
 2. Open the terminal for the instance you are running on
-3. execute the script file named "CPUscript.sh" as: sh CPUscript.sh
+3. execute the script file named "CPUscript.sh" as:<br/>
+	sh CPUscript.sh
 4. The desired output for GIOPS and GFLOPS will be displayed

 <pre><code>"600 Sec Plot values for CPU"</code></pre>

 1. In the "Cpu" folder, you will find a script "newscript.sh"
-2. execute the script file as: sh newscript.sh
+2. execute the script file as:<br/>
+	sh newscript.sh
 3. The terminal will display the appropriate msg for Integer and Floating point operations
 4. The operations run for 10 mins each, giving 2 .txt files having the values for per second